 The Back Country Horsemen of Oregon currently includes 9 local chapters, with over 400 members, throughout Oregon and is one of 33 recognized State Organizations of Back Country Horsemen of America.
 We promote and teach Leave No Trace ethics (LNT) and lobby for continued access of pack and saddle stock in Oregon’s wilderness and backcountry.
 We are made up of many individuals from all over the state who share a common love of horses and riding in the backcountry and on our public lands, who want to see the places in Oregon remain a place where equestrians are welcome.

 Back Country Horsemen of Oregon is a group of local men and women dedicated to the preservation of our right to the common sense use and enjoyment of pack and saddle stock in Oregon’s wilderness and backcountry, We are a nonprofit organization focused exclusively on ensuring public lands throughout Oregon remain accessible to equestrians.
 Through our principals we advocate for private recreational pack and saddle stock use of all public lands and the stewardship of those lands.
-The Back Country Horsemen of America is the only national organization that promotes the use of private recreational pack and saddle stock use on our public lands in which we are a part of.[wp-svg-icons custom_icon=”bch-cowboy” wrap=”i”]
+The Back Country Horsemen of America is the only national organization that promotes the use of private recreational pack and saddle stock use on our public lands nation wide.

 Through our work we foster opportunities for every equestrian, we build credible relationships with local, regional and national federal state and city forest partners and provide lasting bonds with family, friends and our public lands.